ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab2.md

----
-layout: lab
-_id: "2"
-title: "The LLVM Framework"
-synopsis: |
+## The LLVM Framework

 Building an understanding of the LLVM framework: IR, API, and the toolchain.

----

 ### Objective